gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 ![image]({{ site.baseurl }}/assets/images/wordpress-export.png)

-The export file is in XML format and contains references to your images.
-We can use the `jekyll-import` Ruby gem to convert the exported files into HTML and download all images the `assets` directory.
+The export file is in XML format and contains references to images and other assets.
+We can use the `jekyll-import` Ruby gem to convert the exported files into HTML and download all images to the `assets` directory.

 Install the following Gems: